Customizing Products with Scripts Using Action Records and Functions

 For more information about implementing the scratchpad variable in client-server communication, see Transferring Data Using the Scratchpad Variable.

-• Code exec generated tables – Client-side and server-side actions can store and obtain data through CE-generated tables because they act like variables.
-However, data must have a table-like structure in the form of an array of objects where each element of the array is a row, and each key of the object is a column.
-Use this option to share data from the server to the client when you work with input box picklist answers.
+Client-side and server-side actions can store and obtain data through function-generated tables (formerly called CE-generated tables) because they act like variables.
+However, data must have a table-like structure in the form of an array of objects where each object is a row, and each key of the object is a column.
+Use this option to share data from the server to the client when you work with input box popup table answers (formerly called picklists).
 To share data from the client to the server, use the scratchpad variable.

-For more information about transferring data with CE-generated tables, see Transferring Data from Server to Client with CE-Generated Tables.
+For more information about transferring data with function-generated tables, see Transferring Data from Server to Client with Function-Generated Tables.

-• QTables – Client-side and server-side actions can store and obtain information from qTables because they act like variables.
-However, data must have a table-like structure.
-Use this option to share data from the server to the client when you need to display the information on the user interface in a table format.
+Client-side and server-side actions can store and obtain information from qTables because they act like variables.
+Data must have a table-like structure.
+Use this option to share data from the server to the client when you need to display the information on the product interface as a table.
 To share data from the client to the server, use the scratchpad variable.

 For more information about transferring data with qTables, see Transferring Data from Server to Client with QTables.